acts-project/acts/docs/core/eventdata/tracks.md

 (track_edm_dynamic_columns)=
 ## Dynamic columns

-Aside from the static properties that both the track states and the track, the EDM supports adding almost arbitrary additional information as dynamic columns.
+Aside from the static properties that both the track states and the track have, the {term}`EDM` supports adding almost arbitrary additional information as dynamic columns.
 The implementation of the dynamic column mechanism is given by the backend, where the interface layer classes {class}`Acts::MultiTrajectory` and {class}`Acts::TrackContainer` and associated proxies only coordinate the creation, access and copying of dynamic columns.

 The following illustrates the
 usage of dynamic columns for {class}`Acts::TrackContainer`, but usage on